CorporateVault LogoCorporateVault

 Conclusion: The Mandate of Asset Integrity

 Inventory Obsolescence is the definitive "Liquidity Filter" for physical businesses.
 It proves that in a market of massive physical stock, The value is in the movement, not the storage.
-By establishing a rigorous framework of SLOB analysis, physical floor audits, and accounting recasting (LIFO/FIFO), the audit team ensures that the buyer is buying "Marketable Goods," not "Industrial Waste."
+By establishing a rigorous framework of ASC 330 compliance, physical "Empty Box" audits, and BOM revision tracking, the audit team ensures that the buyer is acquiring "Marketable Goods," not "Industrial Waste."
 Ultimately, inventory reports ensure that corporate transitions are grounded in physical reality—proving that in the end, the most resilient deal is the one that has the technical maturity to clear its shelves before it clears its check.

 Intelligence Hub